timvisee/hhs-p7-spark-docker/README.md

 drive the repository and container is installed on.
 The notebook directory should be in the same location, but it might differ depending on the configuration.

+## Build it yourself
+First of all, it's not required to build anything yourself.
+Simply use the [start](#usage) script to get things up and running.
+Sometimes however, this is useful if you've manually made changes to the docker image configuration, or when you want to debug things.

+If you're using a Linux or Mac OS X operating system, it's possible to build the container image yourself.
+Simply use the `image/build` script to start a build!

+If you've permission to push updates to the main hosted image that everybody uses, you can also use the following scripts:
+Use the `image/push` or `image/build-and-push` scripts to build and push an update.

 ## FAQ
 #### How do I open Jupyter Notebook in my browser?